Author has written 52 stories for Humor, School, General, Life, Song, Fantasy, Friendship, Nature, Love, Essay, General, and Kids.

 -The Mysterious Benedict Society and companions by Trenton Lee Stewart

--Nightshade City and The White Assassin by Hilary Wagner (I especially recommend these!)
+-Nightshade City and The White Assassin by Hilary Wagner (These really deserve more appreciation!)

 -The Secret series by Pseudonymous Bosch